QiQi-cc/econ8310-assignment3-baseball/README.md

 - Does your script train a neural network on the assigned data?
 - Did your script save your model?
 - Do you have separate code to import your model for use after training?

+# Assignment 3 — ECON 8310

+This repository contains my implementation for Assignment 3, including:
+- A custom PyTorch dataset (dataset.py)
+- A neural network model (model.py)
+- Training script (train.py)
+- Inference script (inference.py)

+Download the dataset from the instructor’s OneDrive (Canvas) and place it in:
+`data/Project Frames/`

+Run training with `python train.py` and inference with `python inference.py`.